raccoongang/openprocurement.auctions.lease/docs/source/standard/item.rst

     string, multilingual, required

     |ocdsDescription|
-    A description of the goods, services to be provided.
+    A description of the property to be leased.

     Auction subject / asset description.